 Please provide the details of any subcontractors or advisors involved in your application.
-Please provide a job title, detailed description of the role performed in the project, time allocated to the project and relevant experience and skills of the subcontractor(s) or advisor(s).
+Please provide organization name, a detailed description of the role performed in the project, relevant experience and skills, time allocated to the project and cost (excluding VAT) of the subcontractor(s) or advisor(s).

-The use of subcontractors is optional, however where your proposal involves subcontracted individuals or companies, or benefits from the input of named expert advisors, details should be provided.
+The use of subcontractors is optional; however, where your proposal involves subcontracted individuals or companies, or benefits from the input of named expert advisors, details should be provided.